abhi1850/crud-app/README.md

 - **Backend**:

-  - Built using Node.js to interact with a MySQL database.
+  - Built using Node.js to interact with a MongoDB database.
   - Handles all CRUD operations for managing personal information.
   - API endpoints for:
     - Creating new records.